Privacy Policy

 • A full record of all the information we hold on you as per your rights to a Subject Access Request under GDPR.

-We’ll happily comply with any requests like these to the best of our ability, and we’ll make it as easy as we can for you.
+We’ll comply with any requests like these to the best of our ability, and we’ll make it as easy as we can for you.

 Please note that other websites we may link to should have their own privacy and data protection policies, and CLAPA does not accept any responsibility or liability for these policies.
 Please check these carefully before submitting any personal data to these websites.